 Limes are closely related to lemons.
 They even look similar to them, especially once they have fully ripened.
 Until reaching maturity, limes are quite sour tasting.
-But unlike the lemon, the best lime tree harvest time is just before it turns yellow.
+Unlike the lemon, though, the best lime tree harvest time is just before it turns yellow.

 Lime tree harvest is easier when you are familiar with the different types of lime trees and what they look like.

 - One of the most popular lime trees is the Key lime, or Mexican lime, (Citrus aurantifolia).
-This green lime grows somewhat small, only about 2 inches in diameter.
+This green lime grows somewhat small, only about 2 inches (5 cm.) in diameter.

 - The Tahiti lime (Citrus latifolia), also known as Persian lime, is larger in appearance and more greenish yellow when ripe.